 Most people only think about price in relation to their direct competitors, but you need to think about it in terms of the cost, and value, of EVERY alternative your prospect has to using your product.

-We discuss four pricing strategies and their pros and cons in this episode.
+We discuss four pricing strategies (particularly our favorite, the premium pricing strategy!) and their pros and cons in this episode.

 Pricing Strategies for Aviation – Transcript